Keats/tera2/README.md

 - Collect all functions/filters/macro call/includes/tests and make sure it's all available at compile time
 - Pre-compute hashes for all keys used in the templates somehow? runtime phf? https://crates.io/crates/ph ?
+- string interning for Key/Value?
 - Pre-render macro calls without arguments?
-- Check whether blocks have super() and if they don't just skip them when rendering
+- Check whether blocks have super() and if they don't just skip them when rendering and they are in the middle of the ancestry
 - Have a way to merge chunks when handling inheritance, issue is macros since you need to refer to the right imports
 - Collect include templates so we know whether we have all of them or not and error otherwise
+- Make raw template keep spans rather String to avoid cloning it?